sagebowsystems/sagebow/README.md

 sagebow.run()

 # Gain access
-Finally, enter your API token from sagebow.com to gain access to the comoputation needed to run the AI Agents
+Finally, enter your API token from sagebow.com to gain access to the computation needed to run the AI Agents

+# Context
+Once you have been authenticated, you can press the context button to attach any files in your directory so the agents can use it as context

+# Natural Language Interface
+Finally, give directions to the Agents so they can start working on your goal